Kindle Unlimited

 15 customers mention "Character development"13 positive2 negative

-Customers appreciate the characters in the book, with one noting how each character has a unique personality.
+Customers enjoy the characters in the book, with one noting how each character has a unique personality.

 "...steers his own path with well thought-out plot lines, characters that make you care (one way or another) strong police procedural and of course lots..."
 Read more